-- Three (3) hard copies and one (1) electronic copy in English to be delivered to LEC. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Liberia - Three (3) hard copies and one (1) electronic copy in French to be delivered to CI-ENERGIES. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Cote d'Ivoire. - Five (5) hard copies and one (1) electronic copy in English, and Five (5) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.
+- Five (5) hard copies and one (1) electronic copy in English to be delivered to TCN. - Five (5) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Nigeria. - Five (5) hard copies and one (1) electronic copy in French to be delivered to CEB. - Five (5) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Benin and Togo. - Five (5) hard copies and one (1) electronic copy in English to be delivered to GRIDCo. - Five (5) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Ghana. - Five (5) hard copies and one (1) electronic copy in French to be delivered to CI-ENERGIES. - Five (5) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Côte d'Ivoire. - Eight (8) hard copies and one (1) electronic copy in English, and Eight (8) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.